Park Bo-young: 2015–2019: Television comeback and continued success

 In 2015, she headlined the mystery thriller The Silenced, set in a girls' boarding school during the Japanese occupation.
 This was followed by dual roles in romantic comedy Oh My Ghost, Park's first television series in seven years.
 Her salary of ₩30 million (US$27,000) per episode made her the highest-paid actress to appear on cable channel tvN.
 The series was a commercial and critical hit, and garnered the Best Actress award for Park at the 4th APAN Star Awards.
 She was also dubbed as the "romantic comedy queen" by the Korean press.

 Park next played the selfish love interest of a mutant in the black comedy Collective Invention, and an entertainment news cub reporter in the workplace comedy You Call It Passion.

-In June 2016, Park was cast as the title role in JTBC's series Strong Girl Bong-soon, premiered in February 2017, where she played a character with superhuman strength.
+In June 2016, Park was cast as the title role in JTBC's series Strong Girl Bong-soon, which premiered in February 2017, where she played a character with superhuman strength.
 The series became one of the highest rated Korean dramas in cable television history.
 Due to its popularity, it earned her Korea Reputation Center's highest brand value among Korean TV actors and the highest consumer participation rate in February and March 2017.

 In September 2017, Park began filming the romance film On Your Wedding Day which premiered in August 2018.
 She was reunited with Kim Young-kwang, whom she previously acted with in the 2014 film Hot Young Bloods.
 The film was a box office hit and received positive reviews.

-Park then starred in tvN's series Abyss premiered in May 2019, where she played a beautiful prosecutor who transforms into a plain-looking girl after being revived by a mysterious orb.
+Park then starred in tvN's series Abyss in May 2019, where she played a beautiful prosecutor who transforms into a plain-looking girl after being revived by a mysterious orb.

 She parted ways with her ten-year agency Fides Spatium in December 2019.
 Two months later, she signed an exclusive contract with BH Entertainment.

-2020–present: Recent projects
+2020–present

 In December 2020, Park was cast in fantasy romance series Doom at Your Service alongside Seo In-guk, which premiered on May 10, 2021, on tvN.
-In April 2021, she also began filming Um Tae-hwa's disaster thriller film Concrete Utopia alongside Lee Byung-hun and Park Seo-joon.
-She is also set to star on the upcoming Netflix series Daily Dose of Sunshine.
+In April 2021, she also began filming Um Tae-hwa's disaster thriller film Concrete Utopia, alongside Lee Byung-hun and Park Seo-joon.
+It was released theatrically on August 9th, 2023.
+In 2023, Park made a cameo appearance in Strong Girl Nam-soon as Do Bong-soon.
+She also starred in Netflix original series Daily Dose of Sunshine, which was released on November 3, 2023.
+In 2024, she was cast as the character Kwon Young-ji for the Disney+ web series Light Shop.
+She was also invited to the 29th Busan International Film Festival as the host of the opening ceremony.